 The Black Bear’s Blood Drains Near Me

 I noticed something bright red on my scuffed Converse tennis shoes.
 Equally important, the enormity of what loomed above quickly distracted me from the blood on those worn basketball shoes.
-This is the untold story of the black bear part two.

 When I touched the black bear, its fur felt rough, like a worn dish rag.
 Looking up, I saw the hoist that held the animal aloft.
 As a matter of fact, the bear’s blood had emptied into the garage’s drain too.